storybookjs/marko/docs/writing-docs/doc-blocks.md

 #### Customizing

-Props tables are automatically inferred from your components and stories, but sometimes it's useful to customize the results.
+ArgsTables are automatically inferred from your components and stories, but sometimes it's useful to customize the results.

 <div style="background-color:#F8FAFC">
 TODO: ask tom if links are accurate
 </div>

-Props tables are rendered from an internal data structure called [ArgTypes](../api/stories#argtypes).
+ArgsTables are rendered from an internal data structure called [ArgTypes](../api/stories#argtypes).
 When you declare a story's component metadata, Docs automatically extracts ArgTypes based on the component's properties.

-You can customize what's shown in the props table by customizing the ArgTypes data.
+You can customize what's shown in the ArgsTable by customizing the ArgTypes data.
 This is currently available for [DocsPage](locate-docs-page) and `<Props story="xxx">` construct, but not for the `<Props of={component} />` construct.

 > NOTE: This API is experimental and may change outside of the typical semver release cycle